MaterializeInc/materialize/test/upgrade/README.md

 Kafka and the Schema Registry are not restarted.

+A separate sub-workflow also tests the "upgrade" from your branch back to your branch.

 ## Test naming convention

 Since different versions support different functionality, the framework makes sure that objects are only created in versions that support them and any tests against those objects are only run if the objects were created in first place.